Gabriel2409/obsidian_notes/gRPC API.md

 ## Design

-- In REST, we access resources (/users, /docs) and the HTTP Method detrrmines the action (GET, POST)
+- In REST, we access resources (/users, /docs) and the HTTP Method determines the action (GET, POST)
 - In gRPC, each endpoint has an action associated (ex: sayHello)